Optimized Speculative Sampling for GPU Hardware Accelerators: Introduction

 In this paper, we focus on optimizing the validation part of speculative sampling to further increase the inference speed.
-Inspired by recent advances in accelerating computations in the attention mechanism \cite{dao2022flashattention,dao2024flashattention2}, we explore two faster methods for assessing drafted tokens by leveraging the parallelism capabilities of modern GPUs and reducing the number of slow read and write operations across the memory hierarchy.
+Inspired by recent advances in accelerating computations in the attention mechanism \cite{dao2022flashattention,dao2024flashattention2}, we explore two faster methods for assessing drafted tokens by leveraging the parallelism capabilities of modern GPUs.
 We identify that a significant portion of the intermediate matrices required for the sampling process can be computed independently.
 Exploiting this observation, we distribute the workload across multiple GPU threads and simultaneously compute portions of the intermediate output matrices within thread blocks.
-Additionally, we store intermediate results in fast shared memory and minimize the number of slow read and write operations to and from high-bandwidth memory.
 This optimization method is faster than the non-optimized baseline implementation and \textit{exact} with regard to the decoding outputs, \ie, it generates the same outputs as the non-optimized method.

-To further accelerate speculative sampling, we propose using sigmoid as a pointwise approximation to softmax~\citep{bridle89softmax}, which is used to parameterize distributions of target and draft models.
+To further accelerate speculative sampling, we propose using sigmoid as an element-wise approximation to softmax~\citep{bridle89softmax}, which is used to parameterize distributions of target and draft models.
 Since sigmoid is applied to logits in element-wise fashion, it can be computed in parallel and fused with other sampling-related computations.
 This enables significant acceleration of the overall process, but results in a small accuracy decline due to the \textit{non-exact} nature of the method.

 We evaluate our two optimized algorithms on automatic speech recognition (ASR) and summarization tasks, covering draft model sizes between 166M and 2B parameters and target model sizes between 244M and 13B parameters.
 The \textit{exact} optimization method reduces profiling time between 6\% and 13\% relative to the baseline implementation without compromising accuracy.
 Moreover, the \textit{non-exact} optimization method improves profiling time by 37\% to 94\%, albeit with a small reduction in accuracy.
-We summarize our main contributions as follows:
+We summarize our main contributions as follows:\footnote{The source code of our optimized sampling algorithm is available at \url{https://github.com/dwgnr/optimized-speculative-sampling}.}